 - 1. The University and the Clinical Internship sites believe strongly in their non-discriminatory policy, that admission and treatment of students in classes, campus life and clinical internship will not be affected by student characteristics of gender, race, color, creed, religion, national origin, disability, ancestry, age, sexual orientation, gender, gender identification, pregnancy, marital or parental status or relationship to employees. - 2.
 The University and its Clinical Affiliates believe in hiring and promoting faculty and employees according to the above non-discriminatory statement. - 3.
-Due process will be followed in any complaints against students in academic or non-academic concerns as detailed in the Student Handbook on the UWL web page.

-- 4. If a student has concerns about the program which are not resolved through the grievance policy and procedures and if he/she feels that the program is not in compliance with JRCERT accreditation standards or feels that quality of instruction or general welfare of students within the program is jeopardized, he/she may submit allegations of non-compliance directly to the JRCERT.
+Due process will be followed in any complaints against students in academic or non-academic concerns as detailed in the Student Handbook on the UWL web page. - 4.
+If a student has concerns about the program which are not resolved through the grievance policy and procedures and if he/she feels that the program is not in compliance with JRCERT accreditation standards or feels that quality of instruction or general welfare of students within the program is jeopardized, he/she may submit allegations of non-compliance directly to the JRCERT.
 Please see the JRCERT policy and allegations reporting form in appendix 1 of this handbook.
-The program will keep records of any complaints of this nature for review in regard to accreditation and quality audit. - 5.
+The program will keep records of any complaints of this nature for review regarding accreditation and quality audit. - 5.
 A student's behavior in the clinical setting must conform to policies and rules established by the affiliated institution.
 Failure to conform may result in probation, or dismissal from that site.
 The Advisory Committee and Program Officials will be consulted to protect the student and the institution's interests as much as possible. - 6.
-Number of students selected into the major will be limited by the number of clinical internship positions available for the upcoming senior year.
-It will be done following a successful interview process with the clinical internship sites.
-An offer of placement from one of the clinical internship sites will be given to each student. - 7.
-Program Officials will make every effort to assure that activities assigned to students in academic and clinical courses will be for valid educational purposes.
+The number of students selected into the major will be limited by the number of clinical internship positions available for the upcoming senior year.
+During fall semester of first semester in the program, the student will interview with clinical internship sites.
+An offer of placement from one of the clinical internship sites will be given to each student prior to Spring Break. - 7.
+Program Officials will make every effort to ensure that activities assigned to students in academic and clinical courses will be for valid educational purposes.